GREAT BEAR RAINFOREST TEN DAY EXPLORER – EXPEDITION KAYAKING

 Route: Bella Bella to Klemtu

 Previous multi-day kayaking and backcountry camping experience is required for this tour.
 A certain level of physical fitness and mobility is required as well as the ability to enjoy what can sometimes be less than ideal conditions, like wind and rain.
 Below is a bit of what you can expect on this tour.
+Suitability: Previous multi-day kayaking and backcountry camping experience is required for this tour.
+Please complete our online questionnaire to help ascertain if this trip might be right for you

 - Paddle a fully loaded single and/or double kayak for 4-6 hours per day for multiple days.